Responsibility to protect

-While there is agreement among states about the responsibility to protect, there is persistent contestation about the applicability of the third pillar in practice.
-The responsibility to protect provides a framework for employing measures that already exist (i.e., mediation, early warning mechanisms, economic sanctions, and chapter VII powers) to prevent atrocity crimes and to protect civilians from their occurrence.
-The authority to employ the use of force under the framework of the responsibility to protect rests solely with United Nations Security Council and is considered a measure of last resort.
+While there is agreement among states on the responsibility to protect, there is persistent contestation over the applicability of the third pillar in practice.
+R2P provides a framework for employing existing measures—that is, mediation, early warning mechanisms, economic sanctions, and powers from Chapter VII of the UN Charter—to prevent atrocity crimes and protect civilians from their occurrence.
+The authority to employ force under the framework of the responsibility to protect rests solely with the UN Security Council (UNSC) and is considered a measure of last resort.

-The responsibility to protect has been the subject of considerable debate, particularly regarding the implementation of the principle by various actors in the context of country-specific situations, such as Libya, Syria, Sudan, Kenya, Ukraine, Venezuela, and Palestine, for example.
+The doctrine of the responsibility to protect has been the subject of considerable debate, particularly about the implementation of the principle by various actors in the context of country-specific situations, such as in Kenya, Libya, Syria, Nagorno-Karabakh, and Palestine.